zhengfj1994/MRM-Ion_Pair_Finder/README.md

 |diff_MS2MS1	|smallest tolerance between precusor and product ion    |
 |ms2_intensity  |smallest intensity of product ion                      |
 |resultpath     |result(.csv) filepath                                  |
+#### Notice！！！
+The csv file of file_MS1 should follow the format as described in the pseudotargeted metabolomics paper (https://pubmed.ncbi.nlm.nih.gov/32581297/).
+It should contains "mz", "tr", and the columns for intensity.

 ### Matlab
 There is a user mannal in "Matlab" folder.
 The user mannal contains the detials of how to use the software.